The Deployments page shows your application’s deployment details and history.

 - Failed: The build process has failed.
 In this case, check the build log to identify where the process may have failed.

-Deployment shows the deployment status.
-When the deployment is complete, it shows the URL of the application and a link to view the runtime logs.
+- Deployment status shows the status of the deployment.
+When the deployment is complete, it shows a link to the application’s domain and a link to view the runtime logs.